 - 1. Collect self-identification data for all current and new hire employees - 2.
+Determine and report on differences between self-identification data of Fire District to

+Clackamas County demographics (current and projected)

-Compare self-identification data of Fire District to county demographic we serve - 3.
-Work with Training, Volunteers and Explorers to increase diversity in recruitment activities - 4.
-Continue to support the Portland Metro Fire Camp - 5.
-Participate in NW Fire Diversity Council to identify ongoing strategies to improve workplace diversity - 6.
-Continue to evaluate and improve the recruiting and hiring process.
+- 3. Work with Training, Volunteers and Explorers to increase diversity in recruitment activities - 4.
+Participate in NW Fire Diversity Council to identify ongoing strategies to improve workplace diversity. - 5.
+Continue to evaluate and improve the recruiting and hiring process. - 6.
+Identify and develop strategies to remove barriers, which inhibit individuals from participating in entry- level and promotional processes. - 7.
+Review and update equal employment opportunity policies and practices. - 8.
+Identify and implement strategies to address diversity, equity, and inclusion across all areas of the Fire District.

 Objective 4-2: Maintain an ongoing presence in education institutions and community organizations.
-Provide District on-site opportunities to students and the community
+Provide District on-site opportunities to students and the community Ongoing

-Responsibility: Training Department, Fire Marshal's Office and Human Resources Department
+Responsibility: Training Department, Public Affairs, and Human Resources Department